 The implosion and explosion can well be seen on different levels of software.
 While the complexity and interplay of different technologies are exploding, the visibility and the potential for understanding are imploding.
-Increasingly better software brings great advances in e.g. computer vision, but at the same time it becomes harder to understand.
+Increasingly better software brings great advances for instance in computer vision, but at the same time, it becomes harder to understand.
 The potential of having more sophisticated technology may come at the risk of blurring the understanding.
-At the same time these highly complex algorithms require more hardware and even better processors.
+At the same time, these highly complex algorithms require more hardware and even better processors.

 The implosion of files is a very well used method in the form of compression.
-Compression needs software that is able to rearrange the bytes of files using various algorithms, for the sake of file size.
+Compression needs software that can rearrange the bytes of files using various algorithms, for the sake of file size.
 Smaller files can be stored easier and have advantages for transmitting.
-But this can have different implications.
-It is a method to circumvent the physical limitations (to some extend).
-This means that files can be stored with very little storage available.
+However, this can have different implications.
+It is a method to circumvent the physical limitations (to some extent).
+It means that files can be stored with very little storage available.

 Other than that, we produce increasingly bigger files, because cameras output high-resolution images, we can gather more data, scan better and display highly sophisticated websites.
-But how directly does this effect us?
-Unlike the imagination that the digital is immaterial, the processing of big files for instance is consuming much energy (De Decker 2018).
-Therefore some websites like the lowtechmagazine are developing different methods on how to host low-energy web pages.
+How directly does this affect us?
+Unlike the imagination that the digital is immaterial, the process-ing of big files for instance is consuming much energy (De Decker 2018).
+Therefore some websites like lowtechmagazine.com are thinking about different methods on how to host lowenergy web pages.
 They are using solar panels and produce their websites in a way that makes the site very light in terms of data that has to be transmitted.
-So from this case we can see, that compression can have multiple effects.
+From this case we can see, that compression can have multiple effects.
 It is the small nuances that make software a powerful tool to think about current cultural topics.
 This lightweight approach gives reason to think about different aspects of how websites are being served and how they are built.

 Space is a recurrent scheme in computation.
 Computer Science tries to shrink and expand at the same time.
-It is almost like a play that can be occupied on different layers.
-The "compression of space" onto the size of a micro chip is opposed with the exploding need for power or, to remain within the metaphor of space, disk space (Kitchin 2011, p. ix).
-The expansion of the digital does not remain within the computer, but it is actively becoming part of our real spaces. "[S]oftware generates behaviors and opportunities, and traffics in meanings, readings, and interpretations" (Kitchin 2011, p. ix).
+It is almost like a play that can be observed on different layers.
+The "compression of space" into the size of a microchip is opposed with the exploding need for power or, to remain within the metaphor of space, disk space (Kitchin 2011, p. ix).
+The expansion of the digital does not remain within the computer, but it is actively becoming part of our real space. "[S]oftware generates behaviors and opportunities, and traffics in meanings, readings, and interpretations" (Kitchin 2011, p. ix).
 To figure out these exact moments of influence and these borders between computers and the real world might be very hard to accomplish, if not impossible.
 As Hu points out, the material and the digital world are interwoven more deeply than we think.
-For example, the imagination of the internet as a cloud manifests in the real world as cables that get placed across oceans and buildings that hold thousands of servers (Hu 2016, p.
+For example, the imagination of the internet as a cloud manifests in the real world as cables that get placed across oceans, and buildings that hold thousands of servers (Hu 2016, p.
 6).
+Therefore it becomes clear that a separation between the digital and the material world does not make sense.

 Illustration 3: the internet in its physicality.
-Cables are following old railroad routes. (add source to prehistory of cloud here) (Hu 2016, p.
+Cables are following old railroad routes. (from Hu 2016, p.
 3)

-Illustration 4: The software of satellites manifests in the form of calibration targets in the dessert.
+Illustration 4: The software of satellites manifests in the form of calibration targets in the dessert (Google 2019).